thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

   a side effect of their magic, which, regardless of type, will offer some protection against disease and against the effects of entropy (and thus old age).
 It does not halt the decay of old age, but it does retard it.
-The extend to which it extends the nephil's life depends on the nephil's average power level.
+The extent to which it extends the nephil's life depends on the nephil's *average* (not highest) power level (only including power levels where present at all).
 * Per earlier sections, it takes approximately six consecutive generations of magical abuse for "truly bizarre" things to become not just possible but probable.
    * Recall the note from [Appendix A]({{< relref "Appendix_A" >}}) on _The